jpaulm/fbp-tutorial-filter-file/Step06/README.md

 ## Step06 - Generate a Java program

-Now we have all the necessary information filled in to generate a running program, so click on `Generate Java Network` - Java is the default language, so this function has `Java` filled in in the File menu.
-This can be changed by clicking on `Select Diagram Language`: currently 4 languages are supported - Java, C#, JSON and FBP.
+Now we have all the necessary information filled in to generate a running program, so click on `File/Generate ...
+Network` - Java is the default language, so in the `File` menu, this function will show up as `Generate Java Network`.
+You can switch languages by clicking on `Select Diagram Language`, and this menu entry will change accordingly: currently 4 languages are supported - Java, C#, JSON and FBP.

 Here is the result: